Eclipse-SDV-Hackathon-Chapter-Two/challenge-play-by-wire/README.md

 __Step 6: Split up the team to get specialized in your domains and start hacking :)__

 You can test your prototype for example on the following hardware setups:
-Arduino Uno as Input with Joystick
+- Arduino Uno as Input with Joystick
-Raspberry Pi4 with Ubuntu and attached display
+- Raspberry Pi4 with Ubuntu and attached display
-ThreadX Eval Board with input of your choise
+- ThreadX Eval Board with input of your choise
-Arduino H7 with Open1722 Protocol on it to pass through your CAN messages to Ethernet Your own Linux PC (recomended)
+- Arduino H7 with Open1722 Protocol on it to pass through your CAN messages to Ethernet
+- Your own Linux PC (Linux or dev container recomended)

 And always remember: The Hack Coached are there to help if you get stuck.